This Pecan Snowdrop Cookies Recipe is an old favorite in our family. Old family favorite recipes are always the best to add to your collection.

-My husband makes these scrumptious cookies during the holiday season.
-I help with the shaping and covering with the confectioners sugar, but he is really the mastermind of the operation.
+These light drop cookies are easily the most requested Christmas cookie my husband bakes.
+I help with the shaping and covering with the confectioners sugar, but he is really the mastermind of this cookie baking operation.

 I’ve actually heard and agree that these cookies are even better the next day.
 You may have to hide them to have some left the next day!